splunk/observability-workshop/content/en/pet-clinic/docs/apm.md

 -jar target/spring-petclinic-*.jar --spring.profiles.active=mysql
 ```

 Let's go visit our application again to generate some traffic `http://<VM_IP_ADDRESS>:8080`.
-Click around, generate errors, add visits, etc. Then you can visit the Splunk APM UI and examine the application components, traces, profiling, DB Query performance and metrics **Hamburguer Menu → APM → Explore**.
+Click around, generate errors, add visits, etc. Then you can visit the Splunk APM UI and examine the application components, traces, profiling, DB Query performance and metrics **Hamburger Menu → APM → Explore**.

 **Once your validation is complete you can stop the application by pressing** `Ctrl-c` **.**